Indigenous Respect and Relations

 Background:

-The Perth and District Union Public Library Board understands the need to recognize and embrace the principles of Truth and Reconciliation with Ontario’s Indigenous population, as outlined in the Truth and Reconciliation Commission Report and The Journey Together: Ontario’s Commitment to Reconciliation with Indigenous Peoples.
+The Perth and District Union Public Library Board recognizes and embraces the principles of Truth and Reconciliation with Ontario’s Indigenous population, as outlined in the Truth and Reconciliation Commission Report, The Journey Together: Ontario’s Commitment to Reconciliation with Indigenous Peoples, the Canadian Federation of Library Association’s (CFLA) Truth and Reconciliation Committee Report and the Ontario Public Library Guidelines (22nd edition, guideline 14.10).

 The library subscribes to the principles stated in the Canadian Federation of Library Association’s Library & Literacy Services for Indigenous (First Nations, Métis & Inuit) Peoples of Canada Position Statement.